z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math48/MATH48_README.txt

 * The float format has a 40-bit mantissa and 8-bit exponent with 128 bias.

-* Register use is limited to the main set, the exx set and one index register (ix by default).
+* Register use is limited to the main set, the exx set (incl af') and one index register (ix by default).

 ===============================================================